 There are concerns for community colleges in that the condition of the State's budget depends on many volatile and unpredictable economic factors.
-This uncertainty coupled with the high inflation in the US economy, supply chain problems impacting flow of goods, growth of Full-Time Equivalent Students remaining tenuous, continuing cost increases related to pension obligations, and increase in health benefits, necessitates a cautious approach to budget forecasts.
+This uncertainty coupled with the high inflation in the US economy, growth of Full-Time Equivalent Students remaining tenuous, continuing cost increases related to pension obligations, and increase in health benefits, necessitates a cautious approach to budget forecasts.